anandsundaramoorthysa/GST-Bill-Book/README.md

 - Open a pull request describing the changes

 ### License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is released under the MIT License.
+You are free to use, modify, and distribute the code under the terms of this license.
+See the [LICENSE](LICENSE) file in the repository for the full text.

 ### Contact Me
 If you have any questions or would like to collaborate, feel free to reach out: